alr-internship/self-supervised-depth-denoising/README.md

 Get Resources
 -----

-All resources of this repository are stored ing [dvc](https://dvc.org).
+All resources of this repository are stored in [dvc](https://dvc.org).
 Therefore, they won't be downloaded when cloning the repository.
-To clone them, dvc must be installed on the system.
+To clone them, dvc **and dvc-ssh* must be installed on the system.
 Visit [https://dvc.org/doc/install](https://dvc.org/doc/install) for further information.

 Afterwards the resources can be pulled with following command